fiolj/sparta/doc/web/accelerate_kokkos.rst

 backend (i.e. Makefile.kokkos_omp) because some of the overhead to make the code thread-safe is removed.

-NOTE: The default for the :ref:`package kokkos<command-package>` command is to use "threaded" communication.
+.. note:: The default for the :ref:`package kokkos<command-package>` command is to use "threaded" communication.
 However, when running on CPUs, it will typically be faster to use "classic" non-threaded communication.
 Use the "-pk kokkos" :ref:`command-line switch<start-command-line-options>` to change the default :ref:`package kokkos<command-package>` options.
 See its doc page for details and default settings.
 Experimenting with its options can provide a speed-up for specific calculations.
 For example:

 ::